v4ck04/biblioteka/README.md

 * **Bootstrap 5**
 * **Visual Studio Code**
 * **WAMP Server**
-* **Claude AI** (истраживање, планирање и помоћ током развоја)
+* **Claude AI** (research, planning, and development assistance)

 ---

-# Функционалности
+# Features

 ## Admin Panel

 ### Dashboard

-Приказ системских статистика:
+Displays system-wide statistics:

-* укупан број књига
+* total number of books
-* број категорија
+* number of categories
-* активне позајмице
+* active loans
-* закаснеле позајмице
+* overdue loans
-* брз приступ административним модулима
+* quick access to admin modules

-### Књиге
+### Books

-Модул за управљање библиотечким фондом.
+Module for managing the library's collection.

-Функционалности:
+Features:

-* приказ свих књига
+* list all books
-* додавање књиге
+* add a book
-* измена књиге
+* edit a book
-* брисање књиге
+* delete a book
-* претрага
+* search
-* филтер по категорији
+* filter by category
-* контрола броја примерака
+* copy count control

-### Категорије
+### Categories

-CRUD функционалности:
+CRUD functionality:

-* додавање категорија
+* add categories
-* измена категорија
+* edit categories
-* брисање категорија
+* delete categories
-* заштита од брисања ако категорија има повезане књиге
+* protection against deletion when a category has books linked to it

-### Позајмице
+### Borrowings

-Систем управљања позајмицама:
+Loan management system:

-* активне позајмице
+* active loans
-* закаснеле позајмице
+* overdue loans
-* историја позајмица
+* borrowing history
-* нова позајмица
+* create a new loan
-* враћање књига
+* process returns
-* available copies логика
+* available-copies logic

-### Читаоци и захтеви
+### Readers and Requests

-* управљање читаоцима
+* reader management
-* обрада захтева корисника
+* processing of user requests

 ---

-## Frontend сајт
+## Frontend Site

-Кориснички део апликације омогућава једноставно проналажење и преглед књига.
+The user-facing side of the application makes it easy to find and browse books.

-### Претрага
+### Search

-Подржана претрага:
+Supported search options:

-* по наслову
+* by title
-* по аутору
+* by author
-* по жанру
+* by genre

-### Најновије у фонду
+### New Arrivals

-Приказ недавно додатих књига.
+Displays recently added books.

-### Више из категорије
+### More From This Category

-Предлог сличних књига из исте категорије.
+Suggests similar books from the same category.

-### Каталог
+### Catalog

-Комплетан каталог библиотеке са организованим приказом података.
+The complete library catalog with a structured data view.

 ---

-## Корисничке форме
+## User Forms

-### Затражи позајмицу
+### Request a Loan

-Форма која омогућава кориснику да пошаље захтев за позајмљивање књиге.
+A form that lets a user submit a request to borrow a book.

-Садржи:
+Includes:

-* валидацију поља
+* field validation
-* проверу исправности података
+* input correctness checks
-* повезивање са базом података
+* database integration

 ---

-# База података
+# Database

-Коришћена је **MySQL** база података.
+The project uses a **MySQL** database.

 ---

-## Табеле
+## Tables

 ### categories

-Чување категорија књига.
+Stores book categories.

 ### books

-Чување података о књигама.
+Stores book records.

 ### borrowings

-Чување података о позајмицама.
+Stores loan records.

 ---

-# Laravel Имплементација
+# Laravel Implementation

-## Модели
+## Models

 ### Category.php